buley/personal/src/content/decisions.md

 > *“If one does not know to which port one is sailing, no wind is favorable.” — Seneca*

+> *"The quality of your life is determined by the quality of your decisions." — Tony Robbins*

 *Decision-making isn't about being right—it's about being strategic.
 The goal isn't perfect decisions, but optimal ones given available information and resources.*

-I approach decisions with **strategic precision.** Every choice is an investment of time, energy, and resources that either moves me forward or holds me back.
+I approach decisions with **strategic precision.**

+Every choice is an investment of time, energy, and resources that either moves me forward or holds me back.

 I don't decide based on emotion or convention—I decide based on **clear principles, strategic analysis, and long-term impact.**

 ## 1. Decision Classification